 Importance of innovation and tech

 During a breakout sessions on ‘Innovation Approaches to Feed the World’, Nicky Deasy, managing partner at the Yield Lab Europe, highlighted that we see lots of new technologies popping up around plant science, animal health, soil health, irrigation, alternative protein and robotics, all changing the way we produce food.
 Aside from the technology, more data science is being used in the food chain.
 Lynsey Chapman from Centre for Innovation Excellence in Livestock, addresses the importance of working with the right data.
 “Let’s get the numbers right.
 By using new measurement tools and technology we can do this, and ensure that everyone buys in on the same measures, and everyone works with the same numbers.
 Promote the best practices, start at farm level and further scale out this throughout the whole chain”.

 Don’t be a lady, be a legend

 “Every person in the world has a story that the world needs to hear.
-If you speak to people with this attitude you learn so much from that person.”
-Lynda McDonald Senior Executive at DeLaval International said at the second day of the conference.
-Some of the attendees posted their take home messages on Twitter.
+If you speak to people with this attitude, you learn so much from that person,” said Lynda McDonald, Senior Executive at DeLaval International.

 Take home: We are embarking on the most important 30 years in history of agriculture.
 Don’t be a lady be a legend.
 Find your X-teams, collaborate and share knowledge, engage in dialogue with opponents.
 Sustainability starts with self-sustainability. #WFA19 pic.twitter.com/DTRIY0WXeI